 4. The basis is the breath

 Both types of yoga place a strong emphasis on the breath.
 And this is generally how each class begins.
 In Ashtanga yoga, this breath is there to guide practitioners in and out of each set of poses as smoothly as possible.
 Given that it is a more dynamic practice, it does take a while until someone is able to flow through poses without losing the breath.
-In a Hatha yoga class following the breath is generally a bit easier.
+In a Hatha class following the breath is generally a bit easier.

 5. All classes end in Savasana